 Expressive reforms

 The procedural lawyer was aware of judges rejecting the GBV amendment based on the Vienna Convention since she reviewed jurisprudence to draft the bill.
 Therefore, her project already refutes such allegations and restores Law 19.580’s contribution.
-She agrees that if MEC’s logic made sense it would partially disable the international restitution law itself.
-Article 22, for instance, fails to perform the Hague Convention grave risk exception once it forbids judges to deny restitutions, despite the evidence, whenever “adequate protective measures” are available for a child’s return to his or her previous country of residence.
+She agrees that if MEC’s logic made sense it would partially disable the 18.895 law itself.
+Article 22, for instance, fails to perform the Hague Convention grave risk exception once it forbids judges to deny returns, despite the evidence, whenever “adequate protective measures” are available upon a child’s arrival to his or her previous country of residence.

-Liaison judges who met in Brazil have also urged a follow-up of restitutions, together with other recommendations published in the Rio de Janeiro Charter.
-When it comes to human rights, nevertheless, the document is limited to promoting the immediate return as the best interest of the child.
+Liaison judges who met in Brazil have also urged a follow-up of returns, together with other recommendations published in the Rio de Janeiro Charter.
+When it comes to human rights, nevertheless, the document is limited to endorsing immediate repatriation as the best interest of the child.
 It quotes the Inter-American Court while silencing the United Nations Committee for the world’s most ratified Convention ever, the one on the Rights of the Child.

-As for changes in Uruguayan law on international restitutions, TAF’s minister Cavalli finds it plausible.
-As one of its co-authors together with Bendahan and Pérez Manrique, he reckons there might be “aspects to improve because this law, like any other, is a human product and as such can always get better.”
+As for changes in Uruguayan law to regulate the Hague Convention on international child abduction, TAF’s minister Cavalli finds it plausible.
+As one of its co-authors, together with Bendahan and Pérez Manrique, he reckons there might be “aspects to improve because this law, like any other, is a human product and as such can always get better.”

 This feature is part of an investigative project and did not receive any financial support, although it began after being selected for a writing residency at FaberLlull Institute in the Catalan city of Olot in 2022.